stacks-network/docs/src/pages/references/deploy-tips.md

 - Build your application site for deployment.
 - Copy your generated application files to your production server.

-If you first populated your application with the Blockstack application generator, your application contains the starting blocks for configuring, building, and deploying your app.
+If you first populated your application with the Stacks application generator, your application contains the starting blocks for configuring, building, and deploying your app.
 For example, the React template builds out a scaffolding with the following building blocks.

 | File or Directory          | Description                                                                                                                                                                    |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |